Kerilk/THAPI-Tutorial/ECPAM-2022/slides.md

  * Lightweight monitoring for continuous usage,
  * Enabling full tracing of distributed applications,
- * Develop specialized trace analysis tools.
+ * Develop specialized trace analysis tools,
- * Timeline support
- * CUDA summary
+ * Protobuf timeline support.

 More tracers:

  * ROCm / Hip

+## Question? / Collaboration opportunities

+- We are looking for a postdoc :)